 Single-CLI Agent Platform: Create to Production in One CLI¶

-The Pattern: One CLI for the Whole Lifecycle¶
+The pattern: one CLI for the whole lifecycle¶

 A single-CLI agent platform exposes every phase of the agent development lifecycle — scaffold, local run, eval, infrastructure provisioning, deploy, publish, operate — as subcommands of one binary.
 Google shipped the most explicit version on April 22, 2026 with agents-cli in Agent Platform, which exposes create, eval run, eval compare, eval optimize, infra single-project, infra setup-cicd, deploy, publish gemini-enterprise, playground, lint, and data-ingestion as subcommands of a single tool (Google Developers Blog, agents-cli CLI reference).